Skip to main content

 Professional Kitchen Thermometer Protocols

-Based on 21+ years managing restaurant operations, here's how professionals actually use thermometers:
+Based on 24 years in professional kitchens, here's how professionals actually use thermometers:

 • Calibrate weekly: Professional kitchens check thermometer accuracy regularly using ice water test (should read 32°F).
 Thermometers drift over time.